 Data and information are becoming more and more important for businesses.
 While it used to be that only real hi-tech giants like Google and Facebook were experts at consuming and leveraging data, that has changed.
 As time goes on, businesses must become better at working with data; those that don’t will be left behind.

 There is a lot of innovation happening in the AI (Artificial Intelligence) space, and there is a very symbiotic relationship that exists between data and AI: the more data that AI has, the better it tends to perform.
-While there are numerous ways of applying AI within your business, in this post I’m looking at how you can use AI to leverage all of your organisation’s data more easily and with greater impact.
+While there are numerous ways of applying AI within your business, in this post I’m looking at how you can use AI to leverage all of your organisation’s data more easily, with greater impact and revolutionise reporting.